anaclumos/extracranial/Research/pages/LavaLab Cohort of Spring 2023.md

 ### Brief

 News recommending app, just like [[Artifact]], but it shows a one-liner explanation, so you don't need to dive into the article.
-A similar approach to [[Project Heimdall]], by attempting [[Algorithmic Recommendation Engine for Texts]].
+A similar approach to [[Project Naroo]], by attempting [[Algorithmic Recommendation Engine for Texts]].

 ### Documate